 Before Joining a Gym, Exercise Your Options

-But if you’re thinking of joining a gym (or buying a treadmill or signing up for online workouts), know that the fitness industry thrives on good intentions.
-Most people who sign on with fitness clubs or studios stop using them after only a few months—and many workout dropouts continue to pay monthly membership fees hoping they’ll soon revive their motivation.
+If you’re thinking of joining a gym (or buying a treadmill or signing up for online workouts), know that the fitness industry thrives on good intentions.
+Most people who join gyms stop using them after only a few months—though many workout dropouts continue to pay monthly membership fees.

-Start by setting realistic fitness goals, deciding on types of exercises to achieve them, and committing to a schedule.
-Make a list of reasons you can refer to when your enthusiasm flags.
+Start by setting realistic fitness goals, deciding which exercises will help you achieve them, and committing to a schedule.
+Make a list of reasons and refer to them if your enthusiasm flags.
 And if you are older than 40, review your plan with a physician before beginning.

 Local governments offer exercise facilities and programs.
 Recreation centers and local parks have cardio equipment, weight rooms, tennis courts, swimming pools, aerobics classes, basketball courts, sports leagues, and much more—all free or much cheaper than comparably equipped private health clubs.

 For example, the South Bellevue Community Center contains a 2,500-square-foot fitness center, two gymnasiums, a zip line course, a climbing wall, and a range of group exercise classes.
-For access to the fitness center and drop-in gym activities, adult residents pay $6 per day ($4 for seniors and teens).
-An annual pass is $315 for adult residents and $378 for adult nonresidents.
+For access to the fitness center and drop-in gym activities, adult residents pay $6 per day or $315 per year (discounts for teens and families).

-Access to the SeaTac Community Center weight and cardio equipment gym costs $5 daily for adults ($2.75 for seniors) or $25 per month for residents ($20 per month for seniors).
+Access to the SeaTac Community Center weight and cardio room costs $5 daily or $25 per month for resident adults ($20 per month for resident older adults).

-The Seattle Parks and Recreation Department operates eight indoor pools and 11 community centers with fitness centers.
-Adults use a fitness center for free and $5.50 per visit to swim ($3.75 for youth and older adults).
+The Seattle Parks and Recreation Department operates eight indoor pools and nine community centers with fitness centers.
+Adults can use a fitness center for free and pay $6.50 per visit to swim ($4.50 for youth and older adults).
 Some classes have fees, but many group fitness classes are free; also free are drop-in sessions for open gyms and many sports, including badminton and volleyball.

 Think you’ll eventually join a private health and fitness club?
-Still spend a few weeks trying the alternatives.
+Spend a few weeks trying the alternatives.
 It’ll give you a better idea as to whether you’ll stick it out at a gym and which activities and facilities matter to you.
-Then check out our ratings of area gyms and fitness centers to identify those that offer high-quality facilities and staff at reasonable prices.